flocrafterhd/starterkit-skript/README.md

-# Wartungs Skript
+# Starterkit Skript
 #Skript-Coding
-#by FloCrafterHD
+# by FloCrafterHD

 command /starter:
     permission: starterkit.use